nsorros/Neural-ParsCit/README.md

 ## Word Embeddings

 The word embeddings do not come with this repository.
-You can obtain the [word embeddings without `<UNK>`](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/vectors.tar.gz) (not recommended for v1.0.3) or [word embeddings with `<UNK>`](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/vectors_with_unk.tar.gz) and the [word frequency](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/freq) (deprecated in v1.0.3 as the entire word vectors can be loaded with less memory) from WING website.
+You can obtain the [word embeddings with `<UNK>`](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/vectors_with_unk.tar.gz) from WING website.
 Please read the next section on availability of `<UNK>` in word embeddings.

 You will need to extract the content of the word embedding archive (`vectors_with_unk.tar.gz`) to the root directory for this repository by running `tar xfz vectors_with_unk.tar.gz`.